An Adversarial Perspective on Machine Unlearning for AI Safety: Related Work

 \paragraph{Unlearning robustness.} Initial unlearning evaluations for LLMs relied on simple classification metrics~\citep{eldan2023whosharrypotterapproximate} which do not account for all possible ways in which a language model can represent and output the target information.
-Recent works~\citep{jin2024rwku,hong2024intrinsic,robust_methods} have adopted an adversarial approach to test whether there exist ways to extract the information that was supposedly unlearned.
+Recent works~\citep{jin2024rwku,hong2024intrinsic,robust_methods, schwinn2024soft,pawelczyk2024machine, goel2022towards} have adopted an adversarial approach to test whether there exist ways to extract the information that was supposedly unlearned.
 For instance, \cite{robust_methods} showed that knowledge could be extracted at comparable rates from both original and unlearned models by probing internal representations.
 In the context of unlearning hazardous capabilities, RMU reports robustness under some white-box jailbreaks like GCG or probing, but finds that finetuning unlearned models can easily disable the protections~\citep{li2024wmdp}.
-In this work, we devise novel methods to extract hazardous knowledge from unlearned models without updating the weights.
+Similarly, \citet{hu2024jogging} find that fine-tuning can revert unlearning.
+In this work, we devise novel white-box methods to extract hazardous knowledge from unlearned models without significantly updating the weights.
 The importance of meticulous evaluations, has been demonstrated by an earlier work on word embedding debiasing, which revealed the lack of robustness of the respective methods~\citep{gonen2019lipstickpigdebiasingmethods}.
+Furthermore, the strength of white-box evaluations is underlined by ~\citet{sharma2024unlearning}, who showed that the most prominent unlearning techniques for diffusion models only decouple target concepts from corresponding prompts instead of erasing them.